Tunis Light Metro: Line 1

 Line 1 is the first and oldest line of the network.
-Opened on the 13th of October 1985, it runs on a north-south axis from Place de Barcelone station in the city centre south to Ben Arous over a distance of 5.5 kilometres, making it the shortest line of the network in terms of total trackage.
+Opened on October 13, 1985, it runs on a north-south axis from Place de Barcelone station in the city centre south to Ben Arous over a distance of 5.5 km, making it the shortest line of the network in terms of total trackage.
 Additionally, it is also the line with the least stations of the network, with a total of 11 stations served.
 It shares track with Line 6 for over half of its route, between Place de Barcelone and Mohamed Ali station.

 When Line 1 originally opened, it started at Tunis Marine station rather than its current terminus at Place de Barcelone.
 However, as more lines of the network opened, the line was curtailed to Place de Barcelone, and the branch to Tunis Marine was taken over by lines 3 and 6.
 The line connects to the SNCFT national rail network, as well as the RFR lines A, D, and E, at Place de Barcelone station, and is operated with low-floor Alstom Citadis 302 vehicles.